yuqingc/freljord/README.md

 Any developers of this project should follow these rules:

-- Importing statement blocks of inner and outer modules should be seperated with an empty line
+- Importing statement blocks of internal and external modules (in `node_modules/`) should be seperated with an empty line
-- You don't have to order your imports by alphabet
+- You don't have to order your importings by alphabet
-- Importing statements of outer modules must go before inner modules
+- Importing statements of external modules must go before any internal modules
 - Absolute path relative to the baseUrl, defined by `tsconfig.json`,  is recommended
 - Don't use too deep relative parent path, eg., `../../something`, `../something`, which makes it hard to understand the code